Skip to main content

 MEDIUM AVAILABILITY

-Gluten-free options are available, but it's important to communicate your needs clearly.
-Many restaurants can accommodate gluten-free requests, and specialized bakeries and shops offer gluten-free bread and other products.
+Gluten-free food is around, though you'll want to spell out your needs clearly.
+Many restaurants can work with a gluten-free request, and specialized bakeries and shops sell gluten-free bread and other products.

 halal